Medical Power of Attorney and the Primary Functions.

 To obtain a Medical Power of Attorney one can contact: the Texas Department of Aging and Disability Services, local hospital, long-term care facility, physician, attorney, or any other state health organization.
 There must be two witnesses present at the time of the document’s signing.
 Alternatively, the principal may sign it and have it notarized by a public notary.
 At least one of the witnesses cannot be the agent designated, a spouse or relative by blood, attending physician, entitled to the principal’s estate, or an employee at the place where the principal is a patient/ a person providing direct care to the patient.

 What Must the Doctor Do?

 The principal’s physician and their employees must follow the directive of the agent to the consistency of the desires of the principal, law, and Medical Power of Attorney.
 If the physician does not wish to follow an agent’s decision, the physician must inform the agent as soon as possible, which allows for the agent to select another physician who is willing to follow the directives of the agent.

 In the instance that a physician does not want to remove life-sustaining treatment to a principal, but the agent wishes to remove the treatment, there is a specific procedure that is followed.
-First, the physician’s decision will be reviewed by ethics or a medical committee in which neither the physician whose decision is being reviewed nor the agent may attend.
-After a decision is made by the ethics or medical committee, the agent must be provided with an explanation of the decision.
-If the agent or the physician disagrees with the decision, the physician or provider must transfer the patient to a physician who is willing to comply with the agent.
-If these procedures are correctly followed, the healthcare provider and physicians are immune to disciplinary action, civil liability, and criminal liability.
+First, the ethics or a medical committee reviews the physician’s decision.
+Here neither the physician whose decision is being reviewed nor the agent may attend.
+After the committee has decided the agent must be provided with an explanation.
+If the agent or the physician disagrees, the physician or provider must transfer the patient.
+Generally, to a physician willing to comply with the agent.
+Follow these procedures correctly and the healthcare provider and physicians are immune to disciplinary action.
+Further, there is no civil or criminal liability.

-Thanks to our friends and contributors from Brandy Austin Law Firm, PLLC for their insight into medical power of attorney and the primary functions.
+Thanks to our friends and contributors from Brandy Austin Law Firm, PLLC for their insight into the medical power of attorney and the primary functions.